As an accountant, having a niche can help you grow your business. Consider offering services tailored to real estate clients.

 Emails may seem like a basic tool but can be an effective way of approaching new clients and also keeping current clients up to date about any new services you are offering.
 Regular newsletters or email contact will allow you to remind your clients why you’re great.
 Bear in mind that too-frequent contact may be interpreted as spam or junk.

-Social media helps you keep up to date with industry trends, as well as giving your business more exposure.
+Social media marketing will give your practice more exposure while helping you keep up to date with industry trends.
 Facebook, Instagram, LinkedIn, Twitter, and YouTube are all platforms that a real estate CPA can utilize in order to increase their reach.

 Being visible on social media also means there are more ways for your clients to reach you – it is virtually impossible to attend an industry networking event everyday but most people probably check their social media accounts at least once a day.
 Take advantage of this when you plan your social media marketing strategy.